 There are many examples of successful co-responder programs throughout the country.
 One tool that many programs use is Julota.
 The Julota program is a comprehensive software platform that facilitates communication and information sharing between law enforcement and mental health professionals.
 This tool streamlines the referral process, tracks individual progress, and ensures continuity of care.

-• Chapel Hill, North Carolina: Pioneering the co-responder model since 1973, Chapel Hill’s Crisis Unit integrates mental health professionals and law enforcement seamlessly.
-Incorporating peer support specialists, the program offers multifaceted crisis interventions and community outreach.
-With a high volume of responses monthly, the partnership showcases the efficacy of interdisciplinary collaboration in crisis management and community well-being.
+Since 1973, Chapel Hill’s Crisis Unit has pioneered the co-responder model.
+It seamlessly integrates mental health professionals and law enforcement.
+The program, which incorporates peer support specialists, offers multifaceted crisis interventions and community outreach.
+With a high monthly response volume, the partnership showcases the efficacy of interdisciplinary collaboration in crisis management and community well-being.

 If you’re considering implementing a co-responder pilot program in your police department, here are some critical steps to guide you: